alan-agius4/speedy-build-tools/README.md

 ## CLI

-You can also use the CLI tasks direcly without the need to added them as NPM scripts.
+CLI can also be used directly without being added to NPM scripts.

 ```
 speedy-build-tools clean --paths **/.tmp